johnchmura/Emotion-Recognition-from-Speech/README.md

 ## Configuration

-All paths and hyperparameters live in `config.toml` at the project root:
+All paths, URLs, and hyperparameters live in `config.toml` at the project root:

 ```toml
 [paths]